section-engineering-education/engineering-education/content/articles/naive-bayes-algorithm-in-python/index.md

 This tutorial will discuss the Naive Bayes algorithm and its principles to deliver a solid and clear understanding of this tool.
 Later, we will discuss the real-world application of the Naive Bayes algorithm and finally implement and evaluate its performance using a confusion matrix in R.

 ### Prerequisite
-To follow along with this material comfortably, you're required to have:
+To follow along with this tutorial, you're required to have:
-- [R](https://cran.r-project.org/) installed on your computer
+- [R](https://cran.r-project.org/) installed on your computer.
-- Programming skills in R
+- Programming skills in R.
-- A [dataset](https://github.com/mbici/data/blob/main/data.csv) that we shall use in our implementation
+- A [dataset](https://github.com/mbici/data/blob/main/data.csv) that we shall use in our implementation.
 - Require packages installed, i.e.,
   1. install.packages('caTools')
   2. install.packages('e1071')